miticalex/markdown/gracenoteSwig.md

 	Match 5 - Album title:		Quest For Fire
 ```

-As the result of the execution of the `sample` is the same as before diving the file, now we know that we have done this part of the job well, and can proceed to the next step.
+As the result of the execution of the `sample` is the same as before diving the file, now we know that we have done this part of the job correctly, and can proceed to the next step.

 ### Writing Swig interface `.i` file